Geographic-style maps with a local novelty distance help navigate the materials space: Conclusions: fast navigation in the materials space

-This paper introduced the materials space in Definition~\ref{dfn:CRIS} as the \emph{Crystal Isometry Space} containing all known and not yet discovered crystals at unique locations determined by sufficiently precise geometry of atomic centers without atomic types.
+Definition~\ref{dfn:CRIS} formalized the materials universe as the \emph{Crystal Isometry Space} $\CRIS$ containing all known and not yet discovered crystals at unique locations determined by sufficiently precise geometry of atomic centers.
 Definition~\ref{dfn:LND} introduced the Local Novelty Distance (LND) based on generically complete invariants of periodic point sets.
-This LND shows how far away any periodic crystal is from its nearest neighbor in a given dataset.
-The ultra fast speed of $\LND$ allows us to find nearest neighbors from the world's largest databases within seconds on a modest desktop computer.
-Future work will develop another distance characterizing a global novelty or similarity of a crystal relative to a dataset.
+The ultra fast $\LND$ quantifies the novelty of any synthesized material as a continuous distance to the nearest crystal structure (independent of chemical composition) from the world's largest databases within seconds on a modest desktop computer.

-Our finding that 42 of the 43 A-lab crystals existed prior to the GNoME project and were seemingly part of its training data but were later targeted for synthesis by the A-lab shows that both the AI's pipeline and the later selection process for materials to target for synthesis would have benefited from the introduction of isometry invariants to find nearest neighbors.
-As theoretical structures generated by GNoME were re-introduced into its training set, these duplicates can pollute the training data and introduce bias, but could be filtered out by continuous invariants.
-It is also crucial that the selection process for targets to synthesize by an automated laboratory avoids pre-existing crystals to justify the discovery of truly novel materials.
-The next step in exploring the materials space $\CRIS(\R^3)$ is to understand the structure-property relations by visualize property values like mountainous landscapes in Fig.~\ref{fig:CRISP}~(right).
+Tables~\ref{tab:A-lab-ICSD-matches} and~\ref{tab:A-lab-MP-matches} showed that structural near-duplicates of all A-lab crystals existed before the GNoME project and were seemingly part of its training data but were targeted for synthesis.
+The recent work \cite{juelshol2025continued} exposed similar challenges of MatterGen \cite{zeni2025generative} using a manual search by chemical composition.
+As with car driving, navigation maps based on structural invariants {in Fig.}~\ref{fig:A-lab_on_ICSD+MP} are needed not to get lost in the materials space by quickly recognizing near-duplicates of known crystals without manual work.

+The next step in exploring the materials space is to understand the structure-property relations by visualizing property values like mountainous landscapes in Fig.~\ref{fig:CRISP}~(right). {The invariant coordinates PDD (generically complete under isometry) helped predict properties of organic and inorganic materials} \cite{ropers2022fast,balasingham2024material,balasingham2024accelerating} {including synthesizability} \cite{schwalbe2023inorganic}. {Similar maps of the protein universe used linear-time} invariants \cite{anosova2025complete}, which detected thousands of unexpected duplicates in the Protein Data Bank \cite{wlodawer2025duplicate}.

+Authors' contributions.
+VK developed Definitions~\ref{dfn:CRIS} and~\ref{dfn:LND} and wrote the paper.
+DW {implemented the code and} produced all tables.
+Both authors reviewed the manuscript.